NIRSpec BOTS Observations of WASP-79b

 Science motivation

 WASP-79 b is a hot Jupiter orbiting on a 3.66-day orbit around a F3V type star, which has a planetary equilibrium temperature of about ~1800 K. Previous transit spectroscopy of WASP-79 b with the Hubble Space Telescope (HST) has revealed a large water feature in the 1.1-1.6 micron range, which has made this exoplanet a very interesting target for JWST studies — indeed, this exoplanet is one of the prime targets to be observed by the Director's Discretionary Early Release Science (DD-ERS) Program "The Transiting Exoplanet Community Early Release Science Program".
-Observations at JWST sensitivities will not only allow for a precise constraint on the water abundance of this exoplanet several factors better than previous studies, but its increased wavelength range will also allow for the detection of molecules that have remained so far undetected on this exoplanet by our current instrumentation, such as CO and CO2.
+Observations at JWST sensitivities will not only allow for a precise constraint on the water abundance of this exoplanet several factors better than previous studies, but its increased wavelength range will also allow for the detection of molecules that have remained so far undetected on this exoplanet by current instrumentation, such as CO and CO2.
 Observations with NIRSpec BOTS, which cover the 1–5 μm range, are particularly interesting for targeting H2O, CO and COfeatures present in exoplanet atmospheres, which can be targeted using a single setting (R=100) prism mode, or in multiple settings with the medium or high resolution gratings.
-Because WASP-79 has a J-mag (Vega) of 9.3—and the NIRSpec-Prism begins to saturate at a J-mag (Vega) of 10.2 (for Teff = 2,500 K), we opt to choose a higher-resolution grating for these observations.
-In this particular science program, we will reproduce one of the aims of the DD-ERS Program above, which is to obtain transit spectra in the 3-5 μm range over which features of H2O (from 3-4 μm), CO and CO2 (from 4-5 μm) should be detectable according to predictions made from the HST observations
+Because WASP-79 has a J-mag (Vega) of 9.3, and the NIRSpec prism begins to saturate at a J-mag (Vega) of 10.2 (for Teff = 2,500 K), opt to choose a higher-resolution grating for these observations.
+This particular science program will reproduce one of the aims of the DD-ERS Program above, which is to obtain transit spectra in the 3-5 μm range over which features of H2O (from 3-4 μm), CO and CO2 (from 4-5 μm) should be detectable according to predictions made from the HST observations

 Relevant star and planet parameters